prakol16/ggp_template/README.md

 command.
 In vscode, for example, you can create a `tasks.json` file in the project directory and set this to be the default build task as described [here](https://code.visualstudio.com/docs/editor/tasks).

+If you want more sophisticated tooling, such as automatic dependency resolution or compiling from e.g. Typescript, use `webpack`.